Zettlr/zettlr-docs/docs/en/editor/citations.md

 	Only the citekey is required to create a citation.
 All other parts are optional.

 The first thing to recognize is that **Zettlr does not use Zotero’s citation picker**.
-Instead it utilizes Pandoc’s citation syntax.
+Instead, it utilizes Pandoc’s citation syntax.
 Pandoc’s citation syntax is equivalent to the citation picker, but instead of using a graphical interface to modify your citation, you write out all the parts of your citation directly.
 This can be much faster once you are attuned to the syntax.

 The syntax for writing a citation using Pandoc syntax is almost the same as what it will look like when rendered: